This post may contain affiliate links.

 - Seed dispenser (optional for tiny seeds)

 - Lighting (see the very last section of this post for an easy lighting DIY!)

 Scroll down for my step by step how-to for seed starting!
 If you’re ready to move on from seed starting, check out these posts next!
 How to Map, Plan & Plant Your Veggie Garden and 7 Early Spring Garden Tasks

 Seed Starting Basics

 3. Figure Out the Sow and Transplant Dates of Each Seed.
+Read the backs of your seed packets!!
 The back of the seed package provides instructions on when to sow your seeds indoors and when to transplant the seedlings into the vegetable garden.
 You can also reference my free download – Seed Starting Guide for Veggies, Herbs, and Flowers (just below).

 4. Set Up a Chart.
 I use a super simple spreadsheet but it keeps me organized!
 I’ve created a free downloadable copy of it, enter your email in the box just below this next section to scoop it up!